ihrom/HammerTimePygame/README.md

 By Ivan Hromada

 >Please read `README.txt` for more information.
-To access the source code, clone the entire repo or just fetch the zip file in /dist and unpack it.
+To access the source code, clone the entire repo.